-In Chapter 4, you learned about multiculturalism and the factors that contribute to the increase in the United States' everchanging globalized workforce.
+In the previous section, you learned about multiculturalism and the factors that contribute to the increase in the United States' everchanging globalized workforce.
 Diversity can be defined in multiple ways.
-This chapter will focus on differences in diversity, particularly in the workplace.
+This section will focus on differences in diversity, particularly in the workplace.